willianantunes/willianantunes.com/content/blog/2022/05/2022-05-06-how-to-import-a-refreshed-api-definition-on-amazon-api-gateway.md

 --description "chore(users): add new routes"
 ```

-If you need a rollback, you should get which deployment your stage was pointing to.
+If you need a rollback, you should identify which deployment your stage was pointing to.
 To list all deployments:

 ```shell
 aws apigateway get-deployments \